code-forge-temple/agentic-signal/docs/docs/getting-started/google-oauth-client.md

 # Google OAuth2 Client Setup

-To use Google services (Gmail, Drive, Calendar) in Agentic Signal, you need to create an OAuth2 client in Google Cloud Console.
+To use Google services (Gmail, Drive, Calendar) in `Agentic Signal`, you need to create an OAuth2 client in Google Cloud Console.

 ## Step-by-Step Guide